tycho-bear/voronoi-art-generator/about.md

 ## Stretch goals:

+* Button to add a certain number of points
 * Random point movement

 [//]: # (I’ll also make it so the points can move around in a random manner, or be overlaid on top of an image.
 My idea is to create something resembling a screensaver that can be pleasing to look at.)